 Are you a magazine journalism student looking to network with fellow students, faculty and professionals in the industry?
 If so, the Missouri School of Journalism’s Magazine Club is the organization for you!
-The club’s members, who range in year from freshmen to graduate students, typically meet twice a month.
-We host speakers from such publications as Vanity Fair magazine, hold resume workshops, discuss issues in the industry, organize our annual magazine career-and-internship fair, and plan visits to various magazine offices in St. Louis, Kansas City, Chicago and New York.
+The club’s members, who range from freshmen to graduate students, typically meet twice a month during the school year.
+We host speakers, hold resume and intern panels, discuss issues in the industry, and make annual trips to magazines in both St. Louis and New York City.
+Past students have been able to network with staff at such publications as New York Magazine, Cosmopolitan, HGTV Magazine, Buzzfeed, Entertainment Weekly, Vanity Fair, St. Louis Magazine and Feast.
 Our trips to these media-centered cities help students get an idea of what working in the magazine industry is all about by having them meet face-to-face with editors, art directors and photographers.
 As part of the annual trip to the Big Apple, students also have the opportunity to meet MU alumni in prominent media positions during a special evening social event.
 Interested in joining the magazine club?
-Great…it’s easy!
-Visit the Vox office in 320 Lee Hills Hall to sign up for our e-mail list, which will notify you of upcoming meetings and special events.
+Great…it’s easy and costs just $10 per year!
+Visit Kim Townlain at the Vox office in 320 Lee Hills Hall to sign up and get on our e-mail list, which will notify you of upcoming meetings and special events.

 National Association of Black Journalists